-Skelly was directly taken to task by board member Barbara Klausner for what she described as his failure to accurately communicate the school board's direction on counseling issues to Gunn staff members — instructions decided upon at the board's March 27 and May 22 meetings.
+Skelly was directly taken to task by board member Barbara Klausner for what she described as his failure to accurately communicate the board's direction on counseling issues to Gunn staff members.
+(Read Klausner's comments)

-Skelly and Gunn Principal Katya Villalobos assured the board that Gunn will not prematurely rule out adopting a "teacher adviser" system similar to that of Palo Alto High School, an option they had appeared to be resisting in the past few months.
+Skelly and Gunn Principal Katya Villalobos assured the board that Gunn will not prematurely rule out adopting a "teacher adviser" system similar to that of Palo Alto High School, an option they earlier had appeared to be resisting.
 But Villalobos said a range of possibilities would be explored.

 Several board members, including Melissa Baten Caswell and Dana Tom, appeared to agree with Klausner's criticism of Skelly's leadership.
-They suggested staff members had permitted their emotional reactions to criticism to interfere with an open-minded consideration of the teacher-advisory system as a possible path for Gunn.
+They suggested staff members had permitted their emotional reactions to criticism to interfere with an open-minded consideration of teacher advisory as a possible path for Gunn.